-Among the British Museum highlights are famous objects such as the Rosetta Stone, which finally made it possible to translate and understand the ancient Egyptian language, and the Book of the Dead, a collection of rites and spells that helped us understand the funerary traditions of ancient Egypt.
+Among the highlights of the British Museum are famous objects such as the Rosetta Stone, which finally made it possible to translate and understand the ancient Egyptian language, and the Book of the Dead, a collection of rites and spells that helped us understand the funerary traditions of ancient Egypt.

-If you want to know more about the British museum highlights and what to see in the British Museum, check the list below.
+If you want to know more about the British museum artworks and what to see in the British Museum, check the list below.

 British Museum: 15 Must-See Masterpieces

 Established in 1753 and opened to the public in 1759, the British Museum is nowadays the third largest museum in the world, and the most visited one.

 Visiting the British Museum is a must for those spending some days in London and its entrance is entirely free, so there is no reason to skip this opportunity!

 Besides its own artworks and artifacts, the museum holds exhibitions, most of the time there is a fee though.
 An interesting fact is that one of the most visited museum exhibitions in the world took place here when the British Museum exhibited the artifacts of King Tutankhamun, which included his famous mortuary golden mask.